CClemensJr/AsyncInn/README.md

 # async inn
-<the only hotel chain where guests can come and go as they please... at the same time.
+< the only hotel chain where guests can come and go as they please... at the same time.

 ## summary
 ```
-	The purpose of this application is to present you with the people that were Time Magazine's
+	The purpose of this application is to become intimately familiar with MVC through
-  	Person of the Year during the range specified.
+	the creation of a hotel management system.
 ```

 ## example